Grab Your Eye Gear - It's National Welding Month!

 We're glad you asked!
-The best way to stay protected while welding is to wear the proper safety gear.
+The best way to stay protected is to wear the proper welding safety gear.
 This means gloves, protective coverings, and hair tied back (and ideally covered with a helmet, hat, or other protective gear).
 And you can't forget your safety eyewear!

 One obstacle that isn't immediately obvious is the risk of inhaling dangerous fumes and gases.
 Due to the nature of the work, many welding tools use "protective" gases to limit the risk of fire or explosion.
 However, fumes from these gases can be incredibly damaging for the respiratory system.
 The best way to avoid this is to make sure the work area has top-notch ventilation and exhaust systems, and that every welding operator is wearing a respirator in addition to safety glasses.

-OSHA also recommends making the following adjustments to your work area to stay safe:
+OSHA also recommends the following welding safety tips, as well as making these adjustments to your work area, to stay safe:

 - Wear protective gear at all times, like respirators, ANSI Z87+ safety glasses, ear plugs or ear muffs, and helmets.